Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Estimands for time-to-event outcomes

 \paragraph{Principal stratum strategy}

-The principal stratum strategy aims to stratify the population into subpopulations based on the joint potential occurrences of intercurrent events under the two treatment assignments $(R(1), R(0))$ \citep{frangakis2002principal, gao2022defining, bornkamp2021principal}.
-Suppose we are interested in a principal stratum comprised of individuals who would never experience intercurrent events regardless of receiving which treatment.
+The principal stratum strategy aims to stratify the population into subpopulations based on the joint potential occurrences of intercurrent events under the two treatment assignments $(R(1), R(0))$ \citep{frangakis2002principal, bornkamp2021principal, gao2023defining}.
+Suppose we are interested in a principal stratum comprised of individuals who would never experience intercurrent events, regardless of which treatment they receive.
 This principal stratum can be indicated by $\{R(1)=R(0)=\infty\}$.
 The treatment effect is now defined within this subpopulation,

-representing the difference in probabilities of experiencing primary outcome events during $[0, t]$ under active treatment and placebo in the subpopulation who will not experience intercurrent events regardless of treatments during $[0, t]$.
+representing the difference in probabilities of experiencing primary outcome events during $[0, t)$ under active treatment and placebo in the subpopulation that will not experience intercurrent events regardless of treatment during $[0, t)$.
+The principal stratum strategy is especially useful when we have no accurate measurement of intercurrent events.
+In some clinical trials, we may only know whether an individual has experienced intercurrent events by the end of the study, but not know the exact time at which these events occurred.
+The principal stratum $\{R(1)=R(0)=\infty\}$ and the principal stratum estimand are still meaningful.

+More generally, the principal stratum of interest can be defined as any indicator function of $(R(1),R(0),T(1),T(0))$ and time $t$ \citep{mattei2024assessing}.
+For example, the principal stratum $\{R(1)=\infty\}$ represents the subpopulation that will not experience intercurrent events under the active treatment.
+By allowing the principal stratum $\{R(1)>t, R(0)>t\}$ to depend on $t$, this principal stratum represents the subpopulation that will not experience intercurrent events, regardless of treatment, by time $t$.
 However, the target population is impossible to identify, not only because values of $R(1)$ and $R(0)$ are never observed simultaneously, but also due to the problem of censoring so that whether $R(w)$ equals $\infty$ is unknown even under the assigned treatment condition $w$.
-The interpretation of the terget population should be paid special attention, because the composition of the target population relies on the choice of $t^*$ \citep{comment2019survivor}.
-The target population would get smaller with increasing $t^*$ except if there is an upper limit, which is smaller than $t^*$ alomst surely, for the occurrence time of intercurrent events.
-Typically, untestable assumptions are attended to identify the principal stratum estimand.
-Sensitivity analysis is recommended along with principal stratum strategy to assess the robustness of conclusions to untestable assumptions \citep{gilbert2003sensitivity, stuart2015assessing, wang2023sensitivity}.
+The interpretation of the target population should be paid special attention because the composition of the target population relies on the choice of $t^*$ \citep{comment2019survivor}.
+The target population would decrease with increasing $t^*$, except if there is an upper limit, which is smaller than $t^*$ almost surely, for the occurrence time of intercurrent events.
+Typically, untestable assumptions are involved to identify the principal stratum estimand.
+Sensitivity analysis is recommended in conjunction with the principal stratum strategy to assess the robustness of conclusions to untestable assumptions \citep{gilbert2003sensitivity, stuart2015assessing, wang2023sensitivity}.